jeff4/a4-paper/src/pages/about.md

 <h4 class="text-2xl tracking-wider sm:text-3xl">About Me
 </h4>

 I love to learn and teach.
-Some recent obsessions: traditional and simplified Mandarin characters, obscure Unix programs from the 70's/80's,<a href="https://en.wikipedia.org/wiki/The_Curse_(American_TV_series)"> *The Curse* </a> (Emma Stone, Nathan Fielder, and Benny Safdie), and finding ways to <a href="/tags/podcast">make AI approachable</a> to new students.
+Some recent obsessions: <a href="/tags/podcast">making AI approachable</a> to new students, <a href="https://en.wikipedia.org/wiki/The_Curse_(American_TV_series)"> *The Curse* </a> (Emma Stone, Nathan Fielder, Benny Safdie), traditional and simplified Mandarin characters, and obscure Unix programs from the 70's/80's.

 During the last 10 years, I've taught myself vector calculus, linear algebra, [organic chemistry](https://www.instagram.com/dailymolecule), and post-1789 revolutionary history.
 I have traditional degrees from Harvard and MIT; but lifelong learning has been more fun! 🤓